CoMapo/Tetris-Practice/README.md

 # Tetris-Practice
-A tool foe practice tetris
+A tool for practice tetris